Top 10 Attractions in Malacca

 Possessing an eclectic blend of customs, traditions, food and lifestyle, the Peranakan still thrives in Malacca with a mix of old and new with historical buildings standing side by side with ultra modern shopping centres.
 From Ayer Keroh’s lush greenery to the Malacca City’s urban landscape, we have found our top ten places in Malacca that no visitor should leave out on their travel itinerary.

-1A’Famosa Fort Jalan Kota
+1A’Famosa Fort Jalan Kota0

 Built in 1511, A’Famosa used to sprawl across a whole hillside but now only a lone gate (Porta de Santiago) remains.
 Originally constructed by Alfonso de Albuquerque (who led the Portuguese invasion on the Malacca Sultanate), the remains of the fort is now a preserved whitewashed gatehouse and is located downhill from St. Paul’s Church.
-Read More...2Jonker Street Jonker Street
+Read More...2Jonker Street Jonker Street0

 Jonker Walk is best visited during the weekends as it is a commonly acknowledged fact that visitors worldwide flock to this particular street in Malacca for its vibrant night market.
 Well-organized with a wide array of stalls, polite and friendly hawkers, ubiquitous bargains as well as live music coursing throughout the area, Jonker Walk comes to life in full colour with a lively street party-like atmosphere.
-Read More...3The Stadthuys Jalan Kota Melaka
+Read More...3The Stadthuys Jalan Kota Melaka0

 A massive bright terracotta-red riverfront building that was once the official residence of Dutch governors and officers, The Stadthuys is believed to be the oldest-surviving Dutch building in the East.
 Built between 1641 and 1660 on the ruins of a Portuguese fort, The Stadthuys of Malacca was the focal point of several successive European governments for over 300 years, from its completion until 1980.
 Read More...4St.
-Paul's Church Jalan Kota, Bukit St. Paul (St. Paul’s Hill)
+Paul's Church Jalan Kota, Bukit St. Paul (St. Paul’s Hill)0

 The largest and oldest Chinese graveyard outside of China, Bukit Cina is the ancestral burial ground of Malacca’s Chinese community.
 Also known as Chinese Hill, it has more than 12,500 graves and these days the 20ha hill is primarily used as a jogging track.
 The burial ground’s fame began with the marriage of Sultan Mansur Shah of Malacca to the Ming emperor’s daughter, Princess Hang Liu.
-Read More...5Malacca Butterfly & Reptile Sanctuary Ayer Keroh
+Read More...5Malacca Butterfly & Reptile Sanctuary Ayer Keroh0

 Situated approximately 15 kilometres northeast of Malacca town, the Butterfly & Reptile Sanctuary is one of the most visited attractions in Ayer Keroh.
 Also known as Taman Rama-Rama & Reptilia Melaka, it is home to a collection of animals ranging from beautiful butterflies to more than 20 species of snakes as well as lizards, crocodiles, colourful koi fish, not to mention a few prickly hedgehogs.
-Read More...6Menara Taming Sari Jalan Merdeka Banda Hilir
+Read More...6Menara Taming Sari Jalan Merdeka Banda Hilir0

 One of Malacca’s notable landmarks, Cheng Hoon Teng Temple is set along Jalan Hang Lekiu (in Jonker Street).
 Dedicated to Kuan Yin, Goddess of Mercy, a black, gold and red-robed statue of the goddess stands in the central prayer hall.
 Built in 1646, it is billed as the oldest Buddhist temple in the country and is also known as the ‘Merciful Cloud Temple’.
-Read More...7Baba Nyonya Heritage Museum Jalan Tun Tan Cheng Lock
+Read More...7Baba Nyonya Heritage Museum Jalan Tun Tan Cheng Lock0

 Built in 1896, The Baba-Nyonya Heritage Museum is a collection of three beautifully restored houses arranged to resemble a conventional 19th-century Baba-Nyonya residence.
 Excellent examples of Chinese-Palladian style, these townhouses were transformed into a traditional Peranakan museum in later years; connected by a common covered footway, the museum features hand-painted tiles, elaborately carved teakwood outer swing doors and a sturdier internal door which provides extra security.
-Read More...8Melaka Sultanate Palace Ayer Keroh
+Read More...8Melaka Sultanate Palace Ayer Keroh0

 Set at the base of St. Paul’s Hill, the Melaka Sultanate Palace is a wooden replica of Sultan Mansur Shah’s 15th-century palace.
 It was painstakingly constructed in 1985 using traditional construction techniques and materials, based on accounts in the 16th century, Sejarah Melayu (Malay Annals) text.
 According to the annals, Sultan Mansur Shah’s seven-tiered palace was built entirely without nails and supported with carved, wooden pillars and featured a copper and zinc roof.
-Read More...9Mini Malaysia & ASEAN Cultural Park Malacca City
+Read More...9Mini Malaysia & ASEAN Cultural Park Malacca City0

 Mini Malaysia & ASEAN Cultural Park is a cultural park where full-scale models of traditional Malaysian and ASEAN homes are built and open for visitors to explore.
 Similar to the Karyaneka Handicraft Centre in Kuala Lumpur, each house contains furnishings, fixtures and works of art depicting the culture of each state or country.
-Read More...10Melaka Wonderland Theme Park Ayer Keroh
+Read More...10Melaka Wonderland Theme Park Ayer Keroh0

 For the best way to cool down after a hot and sticky day in Malacca, visitors should definitely head to Melaka Wonderland Theme Park & Resort for a splashing good time.
 Built in Malacca’s tourist attraction-laden quarter, Ayer Keroh, the highlights of this multi zone park are definitely its high-speed water slides and thrill rides.
 Read More...